January 28, 2021

 My doctor advised that I shouldn’t travel to my holiday destination due to my existing medical problems – will I be covered?

-If you declared the conditions at the time of purchasing the policy, (which has to be before the outbreak) then your claim will be considered if your conditions are reliably reported as being ‘high risk’.
+As long as there was no reason to expect the doctor to limit travel at the time you booked the trip and if you declared the conditions at the time of purchasing the policy, then your claim will be considered if your doctor certifies that you are too ill to travel due to COVID-19.
 If you did not declare them, you would not be covered.
 We would also need confirmation that your trip was still due to go ahead as planned.

 I have been offered/given a voucher by my travel agent but I just want the cash – can I claim this from my travel insurance policy?